Alerion/django-rpc/docs/installation.rst

     //Show error message for RPC exceptions
     jQuery.Rpc.on('exception', function(event){
-        alert('Error during RPC request!');
+        alert('Error during RPC request: '+event.message);
     });

-4. Do not forget about CSRF for Ajax.
+4. Do not forget about CSRF for Ajax requests.